 Treat your child to stories in verse and poetry collections that make learning to read a delight.

-These reads will help your 3rd, 4th, and 5th grade boys gain a better understanding of themselves.
+These reads will help your 3rd, 4th, and 5th grade boys gain a better understanding of themselves and others.

 Use this guide to learn about the development and books and resources that help the development of your 0- to 2-year-old.

 Find out when you should reach out to your child’s teacher, how to get in touch, and make sure to build a productive relationship.

 Preparing for the new school year?
 Take this 3-question quiz, get advice from experts, and share your results with other parents!

 Encourage your child's literacy skills, well before he learns to read!

 Detect a learning disability now — while there’s still time to address it.

 Learn how to introduce your children to books and help build a strong foundation for their reading skills.

 Kindergartners get exposed to a new world by developing a passion for reading and writing.